 Scholarships for Aalto Bachelor's programme graduates continuing in the Master's programmes

 Aalto offers all tuition-fee liable students in Aalto bachelor's programmes (taught in English) a chance to obtain a full scholarship for continuing in the Aalto Master's programme covered by their original 3+2 right to study.

-Tuition-fee liable students who complete their Aalto Bachelor's degree in normative time (i.e. three years or six semesters) with a final grade point average (GPA) of 3.80 or above, will receive a full, category A scholarship for their Aalto Master's programme, covering 100% of their tuition fees for the normative duration of the programme (i.e. two years or four semesters).
+Tuition-fee liable students who complete their Aalto Bachelor's degree in normative time (i.e. three years or six semesters) with a final grade point average of 3.80 or above, will receive upon application a full, category A scholarship for their Aalto Master's programme, covering 100% of their tuition fees for the normative duration of the programme (i.e. two years or four semesters).

-Please note that the scholarship for continuing in the Master's programmes does not cover any Aalto Master's programme that requires application in the Aalto Master's Admissions from the student.
+Please note that the scholarship for continuing in the Master's programmes does not cover any Aalto Master's programme that requires a separate application in the Aalto Master's Admissions from the student.
 If unsure, please contact the student service of your school for further advice.